rebelwarrior/numenera/ninth_world.md

 > _"The concept of a demon—a spiritually evil entity—is a label for threats that can’t be understood."_ – Ninth World Bestiary 2

-Abhumans:
-The boogey man is nothing compare to the frightening prospect of abhumans.
-While mutants are regarded with suspicion throughout Steadfast, no one would confuse a mutant for an abhuman.
-Abhumans are no longer human; humanoid yes, human no. Abhumans are, however, intelligent.
-What happened that turn them that way is the source of much speculation.
-It is rumored that abhumans gain their hatred of humanity, their evilness and their mutated shape, from eating each other, so cannibalism is taboo in all the nine kingdoms.
-When you close your eyes and think of a demonic entity, that's probably an abhuman looking back at you though the darkness.
-Abhumans are probably the only monster that a general resident of Steadfast would know by name.
-Any tracker worth his salt would be able to tell abhumans apart from their tracks alone.

-If abhumans are the more familiar kind of monster in the Ninth World, the rest defy reason for most inhabitants.

-_Abhumans (p.
-13) can be used sort of like goblinoids in a fantasy setting.
-They are intelligent, use tactics, and tend to attack in groups._
-{:.mt-4.mb-3}

 Fantasy monster | Abhuman | notes
 :--- | :--- | :---
 Lizard-folk | Chirog, _p.
 229_ | Red Lizard-folk